Bhutia: Cuisine

 Bhutia people traditionally eat rice with animal-fat-fried vegetables or meat, usually pork or beef, and occasionally mutton or chicken.
 Other well-known foods are momo, steamed meat dumplings, and the thukpa, noodles in broth.
 The Losar and Loosong are two among many festivals celebrated by the Bhutia community.
 Almost all Bhutia festivals and holidays hold Buddhist religious significance.
 They are also known to utilize over 70 species of animal, fungi, and plant.
-Chhaang is the favourite drink of the Bhutias, and increasingly of other communities coexisting with the Bhutias.
+Chhaang is the favorite drink of the Bhutias, and increasingly of other communities coexisting with the Bhutias.
 It is made of fermented barley or millet, and served in a bamboo container called the Tongba.
 Tea with milk and sugar, and butter tea, are also served on religious or social occasions.

 Arts, crafts, and music

 The Bhutia have a rich tradition of dances, songs, and folktales.
 The popular Bhutia folk dances are Denzong-Neh-Na, Ta-Shi-Yang-Ku, Tashi Shabdo, Guru-Chinlap, Singhi Chham and Yak Chham.

-Musical instruments used are flute, yangjey, drum, and yarka.
+Musical instruments used are flute, yangjey, drum, and yarga.

 Status within India

 Within the Dominion of India, the Bhutias as recognized as Scheduled Tribes in the states of Sikkim, West Bengal and Tripura.

-On August 26, 2015, during her visit to Darjeeling, the Mamata Banerjee led West Bengal Government, announced the formation of a separate development board for the Bhutia community.
+On August 26, 2015, during her visit to Darjeeling, the Mamata Banerjee-led West Bengal government, announced the formation of a separate development board for the Bhutia community.